Explore Career Pathways with Informational Interviews

 Explore new career opportunities

-When conducting an informational interview, you can gather useful inside information about specific companies and an industry as a whole that you might not have been able to learn online.
-Being able to speak with someone who is already established at a company or career of interest to you will help you determine if it will be a good fit for you.
+When conducting this conversation, you can gather useful information about career paths or an industry as a whole that you might not have been able to learn online.
+Being able to speak with someone who is already established at a company or in a career of interest to you will help you determine if it will be a good fit for you.
 Not sure where to start?
 Check out our career exploration library, The Way, for some inspiration!

 Expand your professional network